IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

 The LSF operator uses a configuration file to deploy the LSF cluster.
 Start with the sample files provided above and edit them for your specific needs.
 The instructions below provide more details on how to prepare the file.

 Use the instructions below to modify the cluster for your needs.
 Edit the file.
-1. Set the name of the LSf cluster.
+1. Set the name of the LSF cluster.
 Here it is `example-lsfcluster`.
 ```yaml
 metadata:
   name: example-lsfcluster